New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 Create search queries and locations

 Effective extraction of Google Jobs listings depends on two key factors: dynamic structuring of URLs.
-By structuring a search query that triggers the Google Jobs widget, we can see the changes in the URL, which will help form dynamic URLs for each scraping request.
+By structuring a search query that triggers the Google Jobs widget, you can see the changes in the URL, which will help form dynamic URLs for each scraping request.

 Here is an example of an URL that will trigger the widget according to the desired position and location: